TritonDataCenter/rfd/rfd/0016/README.md

   of the daily pipeline to produce a much larger number of objects for each table (rather than one), which would allow the rest of the jobs to start on much smaller tasks.
+* To address item (7), we could  could allow customers to opt-in and out of the metering reports being delivered.

 ## Important parts of the existing implementation